Your prices are much higher than a regular gym! Why?

 You are missing the warm-up, cool down, and fun time.
 We focus on warm-up, skills and cool-down daily.
 We also work a lot on mobility and stretching for injury prevention.

 A big part of CrossFit is community, family, and camaraderie.
 Having a good base of positive people around you is the best environment to train in.
 Not only will you be pushed harder because of the support from everyone, but you will have a great time doing it.
-Take a look at your chain gym.
-When you walk in, you will see a bunch of people with iPods.
+Take a look at your corporate gym.
+When you walk in, you will see a bunch of people on their phones.
 Everyone is secluded and not interacting with anyone else.
-This leads to boring workouts that have no intensity (which means ineffective) and eventually pushes people to quit exercising.
+This leads to boring workouts that have little to no intensity (which means ineffective) and eventually pushes people to quit exercising.
 It is a sad sight to see.
 If you go to any CrossFit gym, you will see that the energy is high, everyone is encouraging, and everyone really cares about each other.